DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 31-39, 41-48, 50-57 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Sanders et al. (USP 9,415,520) over Haniya et al. (USP 7,971,504).
+Claim(s) 50, 56, and 57 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Sanders et al. (USP 9,415,520) in view of either Nakako et al. (JP 08-155881) or Inoue et al. (JP 2010-36231).

 It was well known to configure a robot with an end effector connected to a vacuum source.
 For example, applicant’s admitted prior art in the specification titled “Background” discloses the known configuration of a robot having an end effector powered by a vacuum source.
 Further, Sanders teaches a robot arm having a plurality of arm sections that are joined by a plurality of joints to form an articulated arm, and an end effector in the form of a suction cup (50) connected to a vacuum pump (52) with a hose arrangement.

-Claim 38: Haniya illustrates the hose includes at least three joint portions of the hose, each of which joint portion of the hose is attached to at least two adjacent arm sections (Fig. 1 illustrates multiple adjacent arm sections with joints) mutually attached to a respective joint such that the plurality of joint portions of the hose defines a plane that includes a respective direction (along J2,J4,J6) that is generally parallel with an axis of rotation of the respective joint.
+56: Inoue teach the hose includes at least three joint portions of the hose, each of the at least three joint portions of the hose being attached to at least two adjacent arm sections mutually attached to a respective joint such that the joint portions of the hose each define a plane that includes a respective direction that is generally parallel with an axis of rotation of the respective joint, and wherein a tangent to the hose at each attachment point of the at least three joint portions of the hose is substantially parallel with the axis of rotation of the respective joint.

-Claim(s) 40, 49, and 58 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Sanders et al. (USP 9,415,520) in view of Haniya et al. (USP 7,971,504), as applied to claims 31, 41, and 50 above, and further in view of Tell (USP 8,534,633).
+Claim(s) 40 and 58 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Takeda (USPub 2019/0105745) alone, or alternatively, Sanders et al. (USP 9,415,520) in view of either Nakako et al. (JP 08-155881) or Inoue et al. (JP 2010-36231), as applied to claims 31 and 50 above, and further in view of Tell (USP 8,534,633).

-Sanders teaches a robot having an end effector configured as a suction cup for transporting items.
+Takeda and Sanders teaches a robot having an end effector configured as a suction cup for transporting items.
 Sanders does not teach the suction cup being formed as a bellows.
 However, it was well known in the art to configure an end effector as a bellows.
 The prior art to Tell teaches a suction cup formed as a bellows.
-It would have been obvious to one of ordinary skill in the art before the effective filing of the claimed device to configure the end effector of Sanders as a suction cup configured as a bellows, as taught by Tell, motivation being to provide a suction cup having a predetermined operating capacity.
+It would have been obvious to one of ordinary skill in the art before the effective filing of the claimed device to configure the end effector of Takeda or Sanders as a suction cup configured as a bellows, as taught by Tell, motivation being to provide a suction cup having a predetermined operating capacity.

 Conclusion